benjaminoakes/www.benjaminoakes.com/_posts/2015-04-18-iowa-primed-to-be-first-in-nation-for-driverless-cars.md

 > IOWA CITY — Iowa is well equipped to become the first state in the nation with a roadway certified for driverless cars, and researchers this week met with government and transportation officials to discuss the possibilities.

-Mark Nolte from ICAD has been a big proponent of this, and it&#8217;s a lot more likely than you might initially think&#8230;
+Mark Nolte from ICAD has been a big proponent of this, and it&#8217;s a lot more likely than you might initially think...